 Guide to using function calling with the Empathic Voice Interface (EVI).

 EVI simplifies the integration of external APIs through function calling.
 Developers can integrate custom functions that are invoked dynamically based on the user’s input, enabling more useful conversations.
-There are two key concepts for using function calling with EVI, Tools and Configurations (Configs):
+There are two key concepts for using function calling with EVI: Tools and Configurations (Configs):

 • Tools are resources that EVI uses to do things, like search the web or call external APIs.
 For example, tools can check the weather, update databases, schedule appointments, or take actions based on what occurs in the conversation.
 While the tools can be user-defined, Hume also offers natively implemented tools, like web search, which are labeled as “built-in” tools.